2022 Formula Regional European Championship: First half

 Round three supported the prestigious Monaco Grand Prix, and one qualifying session was held, where Hadrien David and Beganovic claimed pole for the two races.
 David held the lead in race one, and there were little changes to the order before the red flag was thrown when the track was blocked by Esteban Masson at the Fairmont Hairpin.
 When the race restarted, passing remained tricky, so Beganovic could do nothing but follow David to the finish to grab his fifth top-two finish in a row.
 Haverkort came third, having held back Minì all race long.
-Race two saw the top pair reversed, with Beganovic leading David, before two separate crashes for Roman Bilinski and Macéo Capietto brought out the safety car.
+Race two saw the top pair reversed, with Beganovic leading David, before two separate crashes for Roman Biliński and Macéo Capietto brought out the safety car.
 There were a few little fights with slight contact further down the field, but almost no passes were made, and the top trio of Beganovic, David and Minì held position until the finish.
 David's great weekend saw him grab second in the standings, but Beganovic's lead now stood at 55 points over the rest of the field.

 A week later, Paul Ricard hosted the next round, and Beganovic started the first race on pole.
 He kept Bortoleto behind at the start, before Joshua Dufek crashed and caused a safety car.
 On the restart, Aron in third managed to pass Bortoleto.
 The Prema pair gapped the field fighting for the win, and eventually Aron was able to pass his teammate.
 On the last lap, Bortoleto in third had to relinquish his podium to Belov.
 Race two saw Minì on pole, surviving another first-lap safety car ahead of Beganovic, who had already passed Bortoleto.
 The lead group was close together all race, before another safety car neutralised the race, leaving a short dash to the finish.
 Beganovic pressured the leader, but was not able to make a move, so came second behind Minì and ahead of Haverkort.
 His run of now eight top-two finishes was brought to an end however, as his car was found to be non-compliant and he was excluded from race two.
 This initially gifted Aron a podium, but Beganovic's championship lead was still 45 points over Minì.
 Beganovic's team appealed the decision.
 After the team won its appeal in front of the Italian Federation's Court of Appeal in October, the Championship Promoter made a further appeal against the Italian Court's ruling, which was finally denied by the FIA International Court of Appeal.
 Beganovic was thus reinstated to second place.